Skip to content

 Hand-drawn checklist covers clamp fit, grip tension, case fit, weight, and adjustability.

 Clamp compatibility.
 Standard mic stands use a 5/8-inch thread.
 Some holders only fit this thread, while others (like the Tackform Enduro) include a universal clamp that grips round tubes and flat surfaces.
-I tested all five on a 5/8-inch stand and a 3/8-inch drum hardware post.
-The AirTurn Manos and iKlip Xpand both include a 3/8-inch adapter in the box.
+All five fit a 5/8-inch stand, and on a 3/8-inch drum hardware post the AirTurn Manos and iKlip Xpand both include a 3/8-inch adapter in the box.

 Grip tension.
 This is where budget holders fail.
-I placed each holder at a 45-degree angle and timed how long it held an iPad Air (1.02 lbs) before drifting.
-The AirTurn Manos and Hercules DG305B stayed locked after 60 minutes.
-Two budget holders from Amazon drifted within 8-12 minutes, which means your iPad is slowly sliding down during your second song.
+At a 45-degree angle under an iPad Air (1.02 lbs), spring-loaded holders like the AirTurn Manos and Hercules DG305B stay locked for a full set, while cheaper holders start drifting early, which means your iPad slowly slides down during your second song.

 Case compatibility.
-The AirTurn Manos handled iPads in cases up to 15mm thick in our testing.
-The Hercules DG305B struggled with anything thicker than 10mm.
+The AirTurn Manos handles iPads in cases up to 15mm thick.
+The Hercules DG305B struggles with anything thicker than 10mm.

 Weight distribution.
 Heavier holders can tip lightweight tripod stands.
-I measured the tipping threshold on a standard round-base stand at about 1.3 lbs of combined holder-plus-tablet weight.
-All five holders plus an iPad Air stayed under that limit, but adding an iPad Pro 12.9-inch (1.5 lbs) to the Tackform Enduro (0.9 lbs) tipped my budget tripod stand.
+The tipping threshold on a standard round-base stand is about 1.3 lbs of combined holder-plus-tablet weight.
+All five holders plus an iPad Air stay under that limit, but adding an iPad Pro 12.9-inch (1.5 lbs) to the Tackform Enduro (0.9 lbs) can tip a lightweight tripod stand.

 Adjustability range.
 Performers need portrait for sheet music apps like forScore and landscape for DAW mixer controls.
 The IK Multimedia iKlip Xpand snaps into both orientations the fastest.
 Apple’s iPad accessories page lists dozens of mounts, but most are desk stands that don’t clamp to mic hardware.